rpcpool/yellowstone-faithful/docs/README.md

 https://www.hetzner.com/dedicated-rootserver/ax102/configurator/#/

-Order multiple servers to paralelize the work and speed up the process.
+Order multiple servers to parallelize the work and speed up the process.

 ### Object storage:

 We've uploaded all CAR files + indexes to Backblaze B2 due to storage cost + bandwidth alliance + egress fees.

-If we had to start again we could probably have done self hosting as upload/download performance may be limited at times.
+If we had to start again we could probably have done self hosting as upload/download performance and reliability was lacking at times.

 ### Software: